MK1-Modding/MK1-Modding.github.io/docs/getting-started/common-issues/body-deforms/body-deforms.md

 	Select the skeleton for your character and click ok, you do not need to select a parent class.
 	Name this anim blueprint the **exact same** as the one inside UModel/FModel.

 2. Once you are done, navigate back to your imported mesh and open it.
-Scroll down and find this section:
+Scroll down and find the "Post process anim blueprint" under the "Skeletal Mesh" section:

 	![PostProcessSection](post-process-section.png)